keik/bookmanager-with-spring-boot/README.md

 [project-root] $ grunt build
 ```

-The process generate resourecs/static and resources/templates from resoureces/work.
+This process will generate resourecs/{static,templates} from resoureces/work.

 In the default, Spring will refer to `classpath:work` for view-templates. you can change where to refer by editting `spring.thymeleaf.prefix` in application.properties.